pedrovgs/Buzz/README.md

 * Create the .env.* and .emailConfig.json files as described in the previous sections.
 * Initialize the Firebase Cloud Functions.
 You can do this later from your laptop if needed as described before.
 * Build the project by executing "yarn install && yarn distRaspberry" from the root repository folder.
 The executable application will be placed into the ``dist`` folder at the end of the command execution.
+* Move your app binnaries to the RaspberryPi with the command ``scp -r dist/Buzz-linux-armv7l/* pi@192.168.1.128:/home/pi/Desktop/buzz-bin``.
 * Get a Raspberry Pi, install a [Raspbian](https://www.raspbian.org/) distribution and connect it to the same WiFi your laptop is connected.
 * Find your Raspberry Pi ip address by executing "ping raspberrypi.local".
 * Connect to your Raspberry Pi by execting "ssh pi@YOUR_RASPBERRY_PI_IP".
 The "pi" user passowrd is "raspberry" by default.